DreasL02/NeuralNetworkAccelerator/README.md

 This repository documents a Neural Network Accelerator architecture and its implementation.\
 It is written in Chisel 5.0 and targets the Basys3 FPGA board.

-Made as part of a Special Course at DTU
+The project is part of a Special Course at the Technical University of Denmark (DTU).

 ### Authors

 Andreas Lildballe (s214387) \
 Ivan Hansgaard Hansen (s214378)

+## Repository Structure

 ## Motivation